lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 .. rubric:: Footnotes

 .. [#fn_mbl] Our main focus is to support the Modelica Buildings Library but
-             the tool should also work for other Modelica file import/parsing tasks
+             the tool should also work for other Modelica libraries.